Bass Museum of Art Presents: The Endless Renaissance – Six Solo Artist Projects

 Hans-Peter Feldmann’s approach to art-making is one of collecting, ordering and re-presenting amateur snapshots, print photographic reproductions, toys and trivial works of art.
 This project is Hans-Peter Fedlmann’s first solo museum exhibition in the U.S. Feldmann reproduces and recontextualizes our reading of them in books, postcards, posters and multiples.
 Feldmann lives and works in Dusseldorf, Germany.

 Ged Quinn specializes in allegorical paintings that include contemporary images in idyllic scenes based on classical paintings such as the pastoral works of Claude Lorrain and Caspar David Friedrich.
 The Endless Renaissance Quinn will present densely layered paintings that transform art historical genre painting into contemporary experience.
 Quinn lives and works in Cornwall, United Kingdom.

 Araya Rasdjarmrearnsook is universally recognized as one of the leading video artists from Southeast Asia who was recently featured in dOCUMENTA (13).
 She will present works from her Two Planets series, in which members of Thai villages discuss several classic works of modern European painting while Araya Rasdjarmrearnsook fixes her camera on them.
 Contemplated outside of a museum in this atypical context, the work explores the conventions of viewing and interpretation that have come to be central features of the Western experience of art.
-Rasdjarmrearnsook lives and works in Thailand.Be sure to tell them Soul Of Miami sent you!
+Rasdjarmrearnsook lives and works in Thailand.If you love Soul Of Miami, please consider leaving a testimonial.